Compression stockings versus polyphenols for cellulite and water retention

 Compression socks for water retention?
 Cellulite stockings?
 No thanks, polyphenols are much better.

-This is because these plant chemicals help actual blood and lymphatic vessels to function, rather than providing an external help to them with compression.
+This is because these plant chemicals help actual blood and lymphatic vessels to function, rather than providing an external help with compression.

 For example, the combination of diosmin with hesperidin has been used in continental Europe for decades as a prescription medication endorsed by national health services for the effective treatment of water retention.